My life got flipped, turned upside down

 - In "Mistaken Identity", when Phil sees that Will and Carlton staged an obvious Engineered Public Confession, he goes to the police station.
 When the racist cop refuses to let them out of their cell, Phil unleashes a verbal ass-whoopin' the likes of which the poor bastard had never seen.

-- When Will's father Lou shows up.
+- When Will's father Lou shows up in "Papa's Got a Brand New Excuse".
 As Lou is preparing to leave without Will and he asks Phil to let him know, Phil unleashes a verbal beatdown on Lou.

 - Actor Allusion: